-In our research we determined the main properties of the incommensurate standard map for its classical dynamics and for its quantum evolution.
-In the classical case the invariant KAM surfaces are destroyed above certain kick amplitudes given us a critical curve on the plane of kick amplitudes K_1, K_2 (see Fig. 1).
+In our research, we determined the main properties of the incommensurate standard map for its classical dynamics and for its quantum evolution.
+In the classical case, the invariant KAM surfaces are destroyed above certain kick amplitudes, which gives us a critical curve on the plane of kick amplitudes K_1, K_2 (see Fig. 1).
 We find that above the critical curve at its vicinity the diffusion rate is characterized by a critical exponent $\alpha \approx 2.5$ which is not so far from the case of the Chirikov standard map.

-The quantum evolution at small quantum kick amplitudes $k_1 = K_1/\hbar$, $k_2 = K_2/\hbar$ is similar to the Aubry-André type transition [22] as discussed in [21] and observed in cold atom experiments with a static incommensurate potential [20, 23].
+The quantum evolution at small quantum kick amplitudes $k_1 = K_1/\hbar$, $k_2 = K_2/\hbar$ is similar to the Aubry-André type transition [22] as discussed in Ref.
+[21] and observed in cold atom experiments with a static incommensurate potential [20,23].
 However, at larger values of k_1, k_2 the evolution remain localized both in space and momentum.
 We show that the localization in momentum is similar to the case of Anderson localization in 2D.
-While a significant progress has been reached with rigorous results for Aubry-André model [25], we point that the mathematical prove of space and momentum localization for the quantum incommensurate standard map represents a high challenge for mathematicians.
+Whereas significant progress has been reached with rigorous results for the Aubry-André model [28], we point that the mathematical prove of space and momentum localization for the quantum incommensurate standard map represents a high challenge for mathematicians.

-The quantum evolution for the quantum i-standard map is always localized in momentum, as in the case of 2D Anderson localization.
-However, for three kickharmonics the situation becomes similar to the 3D Anderson localization with MIT from localized to delocalized evolution as the kick amplitude is increased.
-We note that this behavior has similarities with the frequency modulated kicked rotator introduced in [29] which also demonstrates the Anderson localization in effective 2 and 3 dimensions [26] observed in the cold atoms experiments [30, 31].
-Thus the kicked rotator with one additional modulation frequency in time domain is similar to the case of 2D Anderson localization in agreement with predictions done in 1983 [29].
-The case of 2 additional modulation frequencies is similar to the case of 3D Anderson transition as discussed in [26].
-We hope that the results presented here will allow to investigate the Anderson localization in 2D and 3D for periodically kicked rotator with kicked incommensurate potential discussed in this work.

-As it was pointed in Section I the incommensurate standard map naturally appears for a description of dynamics of dark matter or comets in the Solar System and other planetary systems with 2 or more planets rotating around the central star.
-Recently it has been shown that in the case of star and one rotating planet the quantum effects can play a significant role for escape of very light dark matter from the planetary system due to the Anderson localization of energy transitions [32].
-The obtained results show that a presence of second planet leads to the dynamics described by the incommensurate standard map with significant effects on the quantum localization of dark matter.
-Since the Chirikov standard map has many universal features and appears in the description of evolution of many very different physical systems we argue that the incommensurate standard map will also find a broad field of applications.
+The quantum evolution for the quantum i-standard map is always localized in momentum as in the case of 2D Anderson localization.
+However, for three kick harmonics, the situation becomes similar to the 3D Anderson localization with the MIT from localized to delocalized evolution as the kick amplitude is increased.
+We note that this behavior has similarities with the frequency modulated kicked rotator introduced in Ref.
+[32] which also demonstrates the Anderson localization in effective two and three dimensions [29] observed in the this paper.
+As was pointed in Sec.
+I, the incommensurate standard map naturally appears for a description of dynamics of dark matter or comets in the solar system and other planetary systems with two or more planets rotating around the central star.
+Recently, it has been shown that in the case of star and one rotating planet the quantum effects can play a significant role for escape of very light dark matter from the planetary system due to the Anderson localization of energy transitions [35].
+The obtained results show that the presence of a second planet leads to the dynamics described by the incommensurate standard map with significant effects on the quantum localization of dark matter.
+Indeed, in Ref.
+[19], it is shown that the dyrotator with a kicked incommensurate potential discussed in